schell/old-gods/README.md

 Rendering is handled by HtmlCanvasElement or the built in SDL2 renderer.

 I'm really surprised at the performance.
-So far without any attention to performance the engine is running at about 330FPS, with a high of about 500FPS.
+So far without any attention to performance the engine is running at about 330FPS, with a high of about 500FPS (in SDL2).
+On wasm it's running at a pretty steady 60FPS.

 ## Features